thwfhk/shl-popl24-artifact/README.md

   types in Links).
 It is meaningful future work to explicitly separate value row variables and effect row variables in Links.

-### Relationship between Feffpop and Links with CFL

-TODO:

 ## Relevant Source Files